2020PB/police-brutality/reports/Oregon.md

 Body cam footage from a police officer shows police approaching person on a bike, believed to be a protestor leaving the protest.
 The two officers pull the protestor from the bike to make an arrest, throwing the bike aside.
 An officer then tells passersby at a convenience store to go home.

-tags: arrest, bike, shove, property-destruction, protestor
+tags: arrest, bike, shove, property-destruction, protester

 id: or-portland-11